What goes into writing a Pinterest profile? Probably more than you think.

 You have 30 characters to use for your business name on Pinterest — use them wisely.
 In most cases, you want to use the name of your business or your blog title so your branding will be consistent with the rest of your social profiles.

-If you have a short name, like we do, then you will want to try to include a phrase that explains who you are a bit more.
-No one really understands who “Sassy Suite” is until they meet us.
-But most people do understand what “social marketing” means, so we paired the two up for our business name:
+If you have a short name, like I do, then you will want to try to include a phrase that explains who you are a bit more.
+No one really understands who “Brenda Ster” is until they meet me.
+But most people do understand what “social marketing strategist for direct sellers” means, so I paired the two up for my business name:

 This is important because while most people on Pinterest are probably not searching for “Sassy Suite,” many are searching for “social marketing” — and we want to show up when people search for that.

 2. Make sure your Pinterest profile photo shows who you are.